ramkumar0718/Small_Projects/Simple_Calculator/README.md

-# Simple-Calculator
+# Simple_Calculator
-Simple Calculator in Python
+The simple calculator in Python